Argyn

-The Argyn (Арғын) is a Turkic tribe (or clan) that constituents of the Kazakh ethnicity.
-The Argyn are a component of the Orta jüz (Орта жүз; "Middle Horde").
+The Argyn, or Arghin, Arghun (Арғын), is a Kazakh tribe and a component of the Middle Zhuz (Middle Horde) of the Kazakhs.
 The most numerous tribe of the Middle Zhuz, which migrated from the Golden Horde to the Timurid Empire during the reign of Abu Sa'id Mirza, the great-grandson of Timur.
 The Argyns were one of the four most powerful bey clans (karachi-beks) of the Crimean Khanate, who had the authority to confirm the khans on the throne and were members of the Divan (Crimean Khanate state council) of the khanate, significantly influencing the foreign policy of Crimea.